-The Genesis of the Lumba-Ampong feud – An explainer
+The genesis of the Lumba-Ampong feud – An explainer

 It seems, both sides cannot let go of the situation as Daddy Lumba, who has been accused of bolting with funds accrued from their ‘hard earned’ project has also creeped out with indirect attacks and even a diss song.

-Here is an article that seeks to give a breakdown of how Ampong and Daddy Lumba’s relationship was destroyed.
+Here is an article by GhanaWeb that seeks to give a breakdown of how Ampong and Daddy Lumba’s relationship was destroyed.

 How the Hossana album brought the gospel musician and highlife musician together